nikki-experiments/my-react-boilerplate/README.md

 ### Set up an ESLint config file

 Create a file in your root directory named .eslintrc.json.
-Fill it with the config code setup from this [example template](https://github.com/nikki-experiments/dev-setup/blob/master/.eslintrc-example.md).
+Fill it with the config code setup from this [.eslintrc file](https://github.com/nikki-experiments/my-react-boilerplate/blob/master/.eslintrc.json).
-Add a bash command "lint" in your NPM scripts file shown below.
+Add the bash command "lint" in your NPM scripts section of your package.json file.

 You can test this by running the command: `yarn lint`.
+Note: Your IDE might also have an extension for ESLint.
+Good idea to install the extension.

 ## Add NPM Scripts